The Complete Guide to Hvar Island, Croatia

 Train

 If you’re arriving from Zagreb, the train is an alternative option.
 Croatia’s train system and organization are generally much slower but if you’re interested in watching the landscapes of Lika and Dalmatia through train windows, this is the option for you.
-Croatian railways offer transport service by train, and you can even transport your car with it for 101 kn.
+Croatian railways offer transport service by train, and you can even transport your car with it.
 You can find more info on that on their website stated above.

 Ferry